sebastianheuer/sebastianheuer/README.md

 - Disciple of the boring code movement
 - Video game nerd

 I believe in the philosophy of servant leadership and try to break down barriers.
-I value simplicity and maintainability over raw performance.
+I value simplicity and maintainability over efficiency.
 I favour being part of a product for its whole lifecycle and building lasting relationships over maximizing profit.

 If I had more time, I would...